Design-Based Cross-Validation for Comparing Small Area Estimators: Proofs

 \section{Proofs}

-Consider splitting a sample $S$ into two disjoint sets $A$ and $B = S\setminus A$ following one of the sample splitting schemes discussed in the previous section.
+Consider splitting a sample $S$ into two disjoint sets $A$ and $B = S\setminus A$ following one of the sample splitting schemes discussed in Section \ref{sec:method}.
 For a sequence of random variables $\{X_n\}$ and a sequence of constants $\{a_n\}$, $X_n = O_p(a_n)$ indicates that $X_n/a_n$ is bounded in probability and $X_n = o_p(a_n)$ indicates that $X_n/a_n$ converges in probability to zero. $O(\cdot)$ and $o(\cdot)$ denote the corresponding deterministic asymptotic bounds.
-We use $X \lesssim Y$ to denote that $X \le C Y$ for some constant $C > 0$ that does not depend on the sample size $n$.